chesswithmihir/db/README.md

 - Separation of Concerns: Each class has a specific role, improving code organization and maintainability.
 - Data Integrity: The system ensures data integrity by managing column constraints and handling errors.

 This architectural design provides a comprehensive overview of the project's structure, user interaction, data storage, processing, and output.
-As you start implementing each component, you can follow this design to create a well-structured and functional database management system.

 ## ACID Properties